 Power control test cases

 During last meeting, MU and TT were defined for ATG power control test cases under section 6.3J.4.
 Given there was no previous analysis from any test vendor, MU and TT values were left in [ ].
-After detailed analysis in our test system, we conclude that values can be accepted and the [ ] removed.
+After detailed analysis in our test systems, we conclude that values can be accepted and the [ ] removed.